univec-ai/postvec/web/docs/faq.md

 ## Where do OpenAI / Gemini keys go?

-They are not stored in PostgreSQL.
-Embedded mode does not use provider credentials.
+Embedded mode uses local models.
 Remote mode talks to the configured ninference nodes.
+Provider credentials stay off the database.

 ## Why is the vector NULL right after INSERT?